“Can we talk?”

 Oneness is God’s design for marriage.
-“Mine” and “yours” are laid aside, and “ours” is picked up in their place.
+“Mine” and “yours” is laid aside, and in its place, “ours” is picked up.
 This is true for all areas of the marriage, including money.

-But bringing up the topic of money is often difficult, tensions sometimes rise at the mere mention of finances.
+Bringing up the topic of money is often difficult.
+Tensions sometimes rise at the mere mention of finances.
 The baggage of past experiences plus current difficulties can make these conversations full of emotion.
 Critiques and questions feel more targeted toward the persons rather than the numbers.
 This is why the majority of couples have or will argue about money.